mohrez86/mohrez86.github.io/_pages/projects.md

 ## Project: PyLLMut

 [PyLLMut](https://pyllmut.readthedocs.io) is a research-based, LLM-driven mutant generator library for Python.
-It uses the `gpt-4o-mini` model via API to generate mutants for Python modules.
+It uses Large Language Models (LLMs) to generate mutants for Python programs.
 Traditional mutation operators often fail to generate mutants for certain program statements, reducing the effectiveness of techniques like Mutation-Based Fault Localization (MBFL).
 PyLLMut aims to address this issue using LLMs.

 ### Key Features

-- Uses LLMs to generate mutants for Python code.
+- Uses LLMs to generate mutants for Python programs.
-- Currently supports `gpt-4o-mini` via API (more models coming).
+- Supports `GPT-4o` and `GPT-4o mini` (more models coming).
 - Designed for research & real-world applications.

 ### Key Links